JaGeo/LobsterPy/paper/paper.md

 ---
 # Summary
-The LOBSTER software helps extract chemical bonding information from materials by post-processing the density functional theory computational data by projecting the wave functions onto an atomic orbital basis.  _LobsterPy_ is a Python package that provides convenient tools to systematically analyze, describe, and visualize these LOBSTER computations results.
+The LOBSTER software aids in extracting chemical bonding information from materials.
+It does this by projecting the density functional theory wave functions onto an atomic orbital basis.  _LobsterPy_ is a Python package that provides convenient tools to systematically analyze, describe, and visualize such LOBSTER computations results.
 Since its first release, its capabilities have been extended significantly.
-Unlike earlier versions which could only automatically analyze Crystal Orbital
-Hamilton Populations (COHPs)[@dronskowski1993crystal], _LobsterPy_ can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal] to extract summarized bonding information (includes information on coordination environments, bond strengths, most relevant bonds, bonding and anti-bonding contributions).
+Unlike earlier versions which could only automatically analyze Crystal Orbital Hamilton Populations (COHPs)[@dronskowski1993crystal], _LobsterPy_ can now also analyze Crystal Orbital Overlap Populations (COOP)[@hughbanks1983chains] and Crystal Orbital Bond Index (COBI)[@mueller2021crystal] to extract summarized bonding information (includes information on coordination environments, bond strengths, most relevant bonds, bonding and anti-bonding contributions).
 Optionally, users can further extract the most important orbitals contributing to the relevant bonds.
-Additionally, featurize and structure graphs utility sub-packages provide a pathway to engineer features to be used further for machine learning studies.
+Additionally, featurize and structure graphs utility sub-packages provide a pathway to engineer features to be used further for machine learning (ML) studies.
 Alongside its Python interface, it also provides an easy-to-use command line interface (CLI) that runs automatic analysis of the computations and generates a summary of results and publication-ready figures.

 _LobsterPy_ has been used to produce the results in [@ngo2023dft; @morgan2023structures; @naik2023quantumchemical]